isomerpages/moe-bukitviewsec/_our-curriculum/Curricular/Computing.md

 <p></p>
 <p>Ho Li Shan (S2-E) represented the school in the Animation and Game Making
-Competition 2022 organised by CPDD Computing unit and achieved Platinum which the top three entries out of 82 entries.</p>
+Competition 2022 organised by CPDD Computing unit and achieved Platinum which is the top three entries out of 82 entries.</p>
 <p></p>
 <p></p>